viam-modules/lorawan/README.md

 #### Restart the device

-This command will restart the milesight sensor.
+This command will restart the milesight sensor, triggering a new join request.

 ```json
 {